TandemCreativeDev/prompt-builder/PROCESS.md

 ### 3. Planning

 Use a deep thinking model like o3 or Grok3 to prepare an implementation plan, feed in your spec and ADR, explaining your process.
 Iterate, review and once happy, generate a prompt plan for the implementation.
 Make sure to tell the LLM that the build should be incremental and each prompt to build on top of the other.
-The prompts should be detailed and authoritative in tone, adding details like documentation references ╰───────────────────────────────────────────────────────────────────────────────────────────────╯and function signatures within the prompts is preferable.
+The prompts should be detailed and authoritative in tone, adding details like documentation references and function signatures within the prompts is preferable.
 These will be fed in to carefully considered output code and are not up for discussion.
 It is also useful to keep the prompts atomic so after each implementation step you can review and iterate without it being too big a step.
 Review and if necessary iterate over the list of prompts prepared by the AI.

 ### 4. Implementation